 Landlords have specific legal responsibilities to their tenants when it comes to gas safety.
 Here’s some more information to make sure you’re in the know.

-The Gas Safety (Installation and Use) Regulations 1998 outlines a landlord’s duty to make sure gas appliances, fittings and flues provided for tenants are safe.
+The Gas Safety (Installation and Use) Regulations 1998 outlines a landlord’s duty to make sure that the gas appliances, fittings and flues provided for tenants in a rental property are safe.

 If you let a property equipped with gas appliances you have three main responsibilities: